Rock Gardens, Surfing & Rough Water Rescues

-Be wary of dumping waves as these may case spinal injuries and broken arms.
+Be wary of duping waves, as these may cause spinal injuries.

 Great rides can be had on short quick runs over ledges.
 I strongly recommend these places for learning since if/when you go over you will likely end up in deep water.
 You can study a wave's formation and dissipation, get a feel for how waves move, how tides change waves, and when you end up upside down you're in the relative safety of deep water and a simpler rescue.